gggliuye/VIO/docs/GNN/3Motifs.rst

 Find the structural equivalent nodes.
 Or find structural 'similar' nodes, which could be used to identify roles.

-**RoIX** (Role eXtraction : Structural Role Extraction & Mining in Large Graphs) : find feature vectors for all the nodes to help identify roles.
+**RoIX** (Role eXtraction : Structural Role Extraction & Mining in Large Graphs) : an unsupervised learning approach for automatically extracting structural roles from general network data sets. find feature vectors for all the nodes to help identify roles.
 Obtained by the Adjacency matrix.
 The vector captures features of different scale : **local** (properties of the node itself), **egonet** (properties of neighbors, similar to a convolution step), and **recursive** (mean/sum of neighbors, similar to a pooling step).
 Followed by a clustering process, we could find nodes grouped by similar roles.